Lees Hotel: Recognition

-In 1986, The Australian Bicentennial Heritage and Environment Program gave recognition to Lees Hotel as the official Pub with No Beer and acknowledged Dan Sheahan as the author of the poem.
-A Queensland Government committee visited Ingham and erected a plaque of recognition outside Lees Hotel.
+In 1986, The Australian Bicentennial Heritage and Environment Program gave recognition to the site of the old Day Dawn Hotel as the location of the official Pub with No Beer and acknowledged Dan Sheahan as the author of the poem.
+A Queensland Government committee visited Ingham and erected a plaque of recognition on Lannercost St.

 Festival

 A Pub with No Beer Festival was held in April 2013 at Lees to commemorate the 70th anniversary of the event.

 2012 refurbishment

 Lees Hotel underwent a million-dollar refurbishment in 2012 and now includes artifacts, photographic history and memorabilia of Ingham's early days as well as a tribute to Dan Sheahan and Slim Dusty.